Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons

-In this paper we initiate the study of \emph{lightlike form factors} in which the momentum of the local operator $q$ is taken to be lightlike.
-In planar ${\cal N}=4$ SYM, such FFs are dual to polygonal Wilson lines \cite{Alday:2007he,Maldacena:2010kp,Brandhuber:2010ad} with a lightlike period $x_{i+n} - x_i = q$, which will also be referred to as \emph{null-wrapped polygons}.
-This duality implies an exact directional dual conformal symmetry (DDCS) of the lightlike FFs along the $q$ direction, which was shown at the integrand level for the three-point FF of the stress-tensor multiplet up to four loops in \cite{Lin:2021lqo} (see also \cite{Bern:2018oao, Chicherin:2018wes, Ben-Israel:2018ckc, Bianchi:2018rrj}).
-For the integrated form factors, the DDCS implies that the finite remainder function of an $n$-point lightlike FF depends on $3n-9$ independent dual conformal invariant ratios (similar to the counting for amplitudes \cite{Drummond:2007au}).
-Thus the first non-trivial case is the four-point FF which depends on three independent variables.
+In this paper we initiate the study of \emph{lightlike form factors} of the stress-tensor supermultiplet in which the momentum of the local operator $q$ is taken to be lightlike.
+Due to the special lightlike condition, this FF presents intrinsically new hidden structure and simplicity.
+The lightlike FFs are expected to be dual to polygonal WLs with a lightlike period $x_{i+n}-x_i=q$, which will be also referred to as \emph{null-wrapped polygons}.
+Unlike the case with off-shell $q$, the duality for the lightlike FFs, if true, should imply an exact directional dual conformal symmetry (DDCS) of the FFs along the $q$ direction.
+This symmetry was checked at the integrand level for the three-point FF of the stress-tensor multiplet \cite{Lin:2021lqo}.
+For the integrated FFs, the DDCS suggests that the finite remainder function of an $n$-point lightlike FF depends on $3n-9$ independent dual conformal invariant ratios (similar to the counting for amplitudes \cite{Drummond:2007au}).
+Thus the first non-trivial case is the four-point case which depends on three independent ratios.